Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class8/README.md

 Or

 cut -f2 PRJEB2111-info_30_samples.tsv | parallel fasterq-dump {}
 # The parallel command will finish in 7m12.465s so this is a better option if we decide to run in class.
+Can make it fast if we run more cores on islurm.

 ls
 ```